redox-os/website/content/news/this-month-241130.md

 ## Testing Improvements

 - Ron Williams fixed the CI of the Redox build system
-- Ron Williams created the [Benchmarks](https://gitlab.redox-os.org/redox-os/benchmarks) repository and recipe to store our performance data history to catch possible regressions
+- Ron Williams created the [Benchmarks](https://gitlab.redox-os.org/redox-os/benchmarks) repository and recipe to measure and record our performance data history.
+More tests are needed, please feel free to add.

 ## Build System Improvements

 - Ron Williams allowed the installer error handling to show the package name when a pre-built package can't be found on the Redox build server
 - Ron Williams added some recipes on the build server configuration to allow the `desktop` variant image to be created with downloaded pre-built packages
-- Ron Williams implemented the `source` value as an alternative for `recipe` when the `REPO_BINARY` environment variable is enabled, which removes confusion
+- Ron Williams implemented the `"source"` value as an alternative for `"recipe"` in the filesystem config files when the `REPO_BINARY` environment variable is enabled, to reduce confusion
 - Andrey Turkin fixed some linker warnings on the GCC fork

 ## Documentation Improvements